mmswflow-upb/sdt-proj/README.md

 ### Summary

 - Monolithic
-  - Simple, one deployment, ideal for early development and for teaching.
+  - Simple, one deployment, ideal for early development.
   - Limited scaling per component and less flexibility as the system grows.

 - Microservices